 Bus from Aguas Calientes

-Buses connect up Aguas Calientes and Machu Picchu, a service that runs regularly throughout the day and every day.
-The bus can be picked up in Agua Calientes from Avenida Hermanos Ayar, which is close to the train station.
-The ride in total takes around half an hour.
+Buses connect Aguas Calientes to Machu Picchu throughout the day and every day.
+The bus departs from Avenida Hermanos Ayar, which is close to the train station.
+The ride takes around half an hour.

 Buses leave every 10 minutes from 5:30 am to 3:30 pm.
 When you want to leave Machu Picchu, you can also use this same regular bus as it takes people back to Agua Calientes.
 The return buses leave from outside the main gate of Machu Picchu, and travel from 6:30 am to 5:45 pm.